 Nearly one out of every 15 homes is estimated to have elevated radon levels.
 The Surgeon General and the U.S. Environmental Protection Agency recommend testing all homes.
 Millions of Americans have already had their homes tested for radon, and you should, too.

 Radon-222 is the decay product of radium-226.
 Radon-222 and its parent, radium-226, are part of the long decay chain for uranium-238.
 Since uranium is essentially ubiquitous (being or seeming to be everywhere at the same time) in the earth's crust, radium-226 and radon-222 are present in almost all rock and all soil and water.

 The amount of radon in the soil depends on soil chemistry, which varies from one house to the next.
 Radon levels in the soil range from a few hundred to several thousands of pCi/L (picocuries per liter) in air.
 The amount of radon that escapes from the soil to enter the house depends on the weather, soil porosity, soil moisture, and the suction within the house.

 Click the map below to see if radon is present in your area.

 Is it mandatory to test my home for Radon?

 No, it is not mandatory to have your home tested for Radon in the state of GA.
-However, per the EPA guidelines, it is highly recommended to have your home tested.
+However, per the EPA guidelines, it is Highly RECOMMENDED to have your home tested.
 Looking at the map above there are many counties in GA with potential levels of exposure to Radon.
-By not having your home tested and being exposed to high concentration levels of Radon could lead to side effects such as lung cancer; if not caught in time.
+Not having your home tested and being exposed to high concentration levels of Radon could lead to side effects such as lung cancer; if not caught in time.